 The workshop is great for everyone who is interested in getting in touch with the self and tap into new sources of energy.

-Creative movement workshops: free and open for everyone.
-90-minute bilingual (English-Russian) workshops exploring creative movement through holistic and creative movement practises.
+Free and open for everyone.
+90-minute bilingual (English-Russian) workshops exploring creative movement through holistic and creative movement practices.